jyutzler/Bridge-Systems/system.md

    * a void in a minor

 Responses in new suits or NT are natural and forcing if below game.
-### Landy
-#### Unpassed Hand
-Landy is a simple defense to 1NT with only one artificial bid:
-   * Double: Penalty
-   * 2♣: Majors (5-5 when vulnerable, may be shorter when non-vulnerable)
-   * 2NT: Minors
-   * Others: Natural

-After 2♣, advancer bids the better major or 2♦ to defer to partner.

-#### Passed Hand
-Since it is impossible to have a penalty double as a passed hand, double is a relay to 2♣.
 ## Competitive Bidding
 It is sometimes necessary to pick a bid that would normally have been a second choice without the overcall: